Nobody would have guessed that Newark would be a model for fighting COVID-19. But it is.

 During those frightening days, it sometimes seemed to Vilcant as if the long hours weren’t even making a difference.
 All around her, people were sick and dying.
 Sometimes, when a member of her team called someone to tell them that they had tested positive for the virus, the reaction was hostile.
 How dare she imply that their family had let the virus in?
 Even those who wanted to cooperate sometimes couldn’t.
 In Newark, where 28 percent of residents live below the poverty line, staying home for two weeks was out of the question for many.
 As the pandemic wore on, it became clear that Black and hispanic people were especially likely to suffer severe cases and die from the virus—these two groups make up 86 percent of the city’s population.

 In the battle against the coronavirus, Newark faced long odds.
 Yet about two months into the pandemic, something astonishing happened: Cases in the city began to decline.
-Plus, the trend continued.
-By early May, there were 50–60 cases most days, by June, the numbers fell to the 20s.
+The trend continued: By early May, there were 50–60 cases most days, by June, the numbers fell to the 20s.
 This was remarkable, especially given the city’s proximity to New York City, where the virus was still raging.

 Perry Halkitis, dean of the School of Public Health at nearby Rutgers University, attributes the city’s early success to a combination of factors: Newark Mayor Ras Baraka showed strong leadership, briefing the city every day in candid town halls on Facebook Live.
 The university’s public health school provided expertise and a willing group of students ready to volunteer and work alongside Berlyne and her colleagues.
 But probably the most important factor, says Halkitis, who helped coordinate Newark’s pandemic response, was the city’s investment in a particular strategy.